 How can I apply for a mortgage?

-If you’d like to apply for a mortgage, you’ll typically need to work with either an underwriter that works for a bank or a mortgage broker who can assess your borrowing needs to help you find the right loan.
+Once you’re ready to apply for a mortgage, you can’t do it alone.
+Contact your bank or mortgage broker who can set you up with an underwriter.
+They’ll assess your needs and options to help you find the right loan.

 To apply for a loan, you’ll need to provider your lender with personal information including: